salcedoe/MtMdocs/docs/matlabBasics/matlabInterface.md

 ## Debugging controls

-If you a line number highlighted and execute the code block.
-You will enter debugging mode, which means that you manually have to advance the execution yourself.
+If you have a line number highlighted and execute the code block, you will enter debugging mode, which means that you manually have to advance the execution yourself.

 In the Live Editor tool strip, there are three buttons you can press: Continue, Step, Stop